openmediavault/openmediavault-docs/services.rst

 	Users *not belonging to that group* can't log in to the FTP server.

 Home Folders
-	There is not straightforward way of doing this in the web interface, but if you really need home folders for FTP, you can change the default vroot path with environmental variable
+	There is not straightforward way of doing this in the |webui|, but if you really need home folders for FTP, you can change the default vroot path with environmental variable

 	``OMV_PROFTPD_MODAUTH_DEFAULTROOT=“~”``